Beheading the Kite

-The Ritual
+The ritual

 The ritual had most likely been meant as a warning, since the village elder reading the sentence would always allude to current events in the village and warn his people that doing the same deeds for which the kite was punished might bring similar punishment.
 The kite's bad reputation might be related to the fact that it is a bird of prey and was known for decimating poultry.
 Another hypothesis suggests that the bird was a harbinger of drought, since its cry was similar to the words "pi, pi" which mean "drink, drink" (cf. pij, pij).
 To prevent this disaster, the bird had to be killed.
 Nowadays the beheading of a kite is a public event, and an effigy is used instead of a live kite.
 Occasionally the bird is replaced with a red flower.

 Name and origins

 The red kite (Milvus milvus) is a medium-large bird of prey in the hawks and eagles family, Accipitridae.
-Although found across Poland, it is relatively the commonest in the Pomerania region.
+Although found across Poland, it is relatively the most common in the Pomerania region.
 The bird feeds on small rodents, frogs, young and infirm birds and carrion.
 The kite's cry resembles "hee-ye".
 Kashubian folk tradition considered the bird to be antagonistic towards humans and their possessions; it was also associated with laziness.
 If a kite couldn't be procured for the ritual, a hen or a crow would be used instead.
 Today in Polish villages (e.g. in Łączyńska Huta) the kite is symbolized by an effigy stuffed with feathers.

 The ritual was first mentioned in an 1851 text by Florian Ceynowa, who described the custom as it was in his home village.
 Also Jan Patock writes about the ritual in Dzień św.
 Jana na Kaszubach [St. John's Day in the Kashubia region] (1932).
 Today the custom takes place in summer, usually in June.
 Local activists, actors and volunteers perform in a number of Kashubian villages (Łączyńska Huta, Wdzydze Kiszewskie, Szymbark, Strzelno).

 There are several legends concerning the rite's origins: